sudhay23/JetSet-VSCode-Extension/README.md

 -   Ability to send files of any format (multiple files or folders can be compressed into **.zip** format and sent)

+-   Ability to send selective snippets of code across users.

 -   Receiver can choose to approve connection request from a sender after verifying sender's identity at discretion

 ---